115th Field Hospital: History

-The 43rd Veterinary Detachment was constituted in the Army of the United States on 20 March 1944 in China.
-It was reorganized and redesignated as the 43rd Veterinary Animal Service Detachment on 16 March 1945.
-On 20 September 1945, the unit was inactivated in China.
-On 13 August 1951, the unit was redesignated as Headquarters, 43rd Veterinary Service Detachment and attached to the Regular Army.
-On 22 August 1951, the unit was activated at Camp Carson, Colorado.
-The unit was subsequently sent to France.
-On 15 January 1953, it was reorganized and redesignated as Headquarters, 43rd Medical Detachment.
-On 3 December 1954, the unit was again reorganized and redesignated to become the 43rd Medical Detachment.
-On 23 February 1967, the unit was inactivated in France.
-On 26 May 1967, the unit was reactivated at Fort Sam Houston, Texas and later served in Vietnam.
-On 26 December 1971, the unit was inactivated in Vietnam.
-On 1 October 1993, the unit was activated at Fort Hood, Texas as the 43rd Medical Detachment (Veterinary Services).
-Effective 16 June 1996, the 6th Squad, 43rd Medical Detachment (VS) was moved to Fort Polk, attached under the 115th Combat Support Hospital.
-It later moved to Fort Hood under the command and control of the 21st Combat Support Hospital.
+The 43rd Veterinary Detachment was established in the Army of the United States on March 20, 1944, in China.
+It was later reorganized and renamed as the 43rd Veterinary Animal Service Detachment on March 16, 1945.
+After being inactivated in China on September 20, 1945, it was redesignated as Headquarters, 43rd Veterinary Service Detachment and attached to the Regular Army on August 13, 1951.
+Activated at Camp Carson, Colorado, on August 22, 1951, the unit was deployed to France.
+It underwent further reorganization on January 15, 1953, becoming Headquarters, 43rd Medical Detachment, and was restructured again on December 3, 1954, to the 43rd Medical Detachment.
+Inactivated in France on February 23, 1967, it was subsequently reactivated at Fort Sam Houston, Texas, on May 26, 1967, and deployed to Vietnam.
+After being inactivated in Vietnam on December 26, 1971, it was reactivated at Fort Hood, Texas, on October 1, 1993, as the 43rd Medical Detachment (Veterinary Services).
+Effective June 16, 1996, the 6th Squad, 43rd Medical Detachment (VS), relocated to Fort Polk, under the 115th Combat Support Hospital, before moving to Fort Hood and operating under the command of the 21st Combat Support Hospital.